fmrtl73/pxdocs/content/portworx-install-with-kubernetes/cloud/gcp/gke/upgrade-nodes.md

     pxctl service node uncordon-attachments --node <node-id>
     ```

-Repeat steps 5 to 10 for each remaining node in your cluster.
+Repeat steps 4 through 10 for each remaining node in your cluster that you want to remove.